- Artificial Intelligence

 Gemma 4 by Google: Specs, Benchmarks, Model Sizes, and How to Run It Locally (2026 Guide)

-ollama run gemma4.
-Since launch, Gemma 4 has seen rapid adoption alongside competing releases like Qwen 3.5 (April 2026), continued Llama 4 updates from Meta, and the rising wave of agentic AI frameworks.
-This guide compares all major open models and is updated regularly as new benchmarks and tools emerge.What if a model small enough to fit on your smartphone could outperform AI systems 20 times its size?
+What if a model small enough to fit on your smartphone could outperform AI systems 20 times its size?
 That is no longer hypothetical.
 With Gemma 4, Google is pushing frontier-level AI into devices, laptops, workstations, and servers in a form developers can actually run, fine-tune, and deploy commercially.
-In a 2026 landscape defined by agentic AI, vibe coding, MCP tool ecosystems, and the push toward private on-device intelligence, Gemma 4 sits at the center of the open model conversation.
+And with Google I/O 2026 bringing Gemini 3.5 Flash and the new Gemini Spark agent, the ecosystem around Gemma just got significantly bigger.

-Why Gemma 4 Is a Big Deal
+Why Gemma 4 Is a Big Deal for Open AI in 2026

-Since the first Gemma models launched, developers around the world have downloaded them over 400 million times and created more than 100,000 custom variants.
+Since the first Gemma models launched, developers around the world have downloaded them over 500 million times and created more than 100,000 custom variants.
 That level of adoption tells you something important: people wanted open models that were practical, fast, and deployable beyond the cloud.

 Gemma 4 is Google DeepMind's answer to that demand.
 It brings frontier-level intelligence into model families that can run on everything from a Raspberry Pi to a data-centre GPU, while remaining open enough for developers and businesses to actually build with.
 Built from the same research and technology behind Gemini 3, it is the most capable model family you can run on your own hardware.

 The open model landscape has shifted rapidly since Gemma 4's launch.
 Alibaba's Qwen 3.5 family dropped weeks later with competitive scores, Meta continued expanding Llama 4 Scout's ecosystem, and Mistral pushed its own mid-size models.
-Yet Gemma 4 remains the only family that spans phones to servers under a fully permissive Apache 2.0 license with no MAU restrictions, a combination that none of its competitors match as of May 2026.
+Yet Gemma 4 remains the only family that spans phones to servers under a fully permissive Apache 2.0 license with no MAU restrictions — a combination none of its competitors match as of May 2026.

 What Is Gemma 4?
+Overview and Licensing

 Google has published Gemma 4 under the Apache 2.0 license, which means developers and companies can use it commercially without restrictive licensing headaches.
 No monthly active user limits, no acceptable use policies, no special permissions needed.
-Whether you need a small model for a mobile app or a larger model for research and advanced tooling, the family has multiple sizes built for different hardware profiles.

-Gemma 4 Model Sizes and Hardware Requirements
+Gemma 4 Model Sizes, Parameters, and Hardware Requirements

 Google designed Gemma 4 to span edge devices, laptops, consumer GPUs, and production servers.
 The family includes four options, each with a distinct deployment sweet spot.